GitHub-first release readiness

 What GitHub signals matter before shipping?

-Changed files, PR scope, checks, code scanning, dependency review, test outcomes, and review context can all affect the release verdict.
+Changed files, PR scope, checks, code scanning, dependency review, test outcomes, and review context can all affect the call.

 Does Qualyn replace GitHub checks?